-As a FCA-regulated firm, Fasanara operates under the direction of its Senior Managers.
-The senior managers are responsible for the governance of the firm, while day-to-day oversight of the investment side of the business is the responsibility of the Head of Investments and Head of Origination respectively, under the direction of the Risk Committee.
+As an FCA-regulated firm, Fasanara operates under the direction of its senior managers.
+The senior managers are responsible for the governance of the firm, day-to-day oversight investment side of the business is the responsibility of the Head of Investments and Head of Origination respectively, under the direction of the Risk Committee.
 The Risk Committee discusses climate-related investment and business risks and opportunities, as appropriate, when considering the approval of an investment.

-Responsibility for analysing and managing investment risks and opportunities in individual client portfolios, including those associated with climate change, rests with the investments, origination and credit risk teams, in coordination with Fasanara's Al Analytics Team who are developing tools to assess risks associated with a changing climate.
-The Head of ESG and the rest of the ESG team keep the firm updated on the latest ESG standards.
+Responsibility for analysing and managing investment risks and opportunities in individual client portfolios, including those associated with climate change, rests with the investments, origination and credit risk teams, in coordination with Fasanara's Al analytics arm who are developing tools to assess risks associated with a changing climate.
+The ESG team keep the firm updated on the latest ESG standards.